“Why Cloud Computing is the Future of Architecture”

 - Increased adoption by businesses:

-More and more businesses are adopting cloud-based services, as they offer many benefits.
+More and more businesses are adopting cloud-based services, which offer many benefits.

 What impact will cloud computing have on the future of architecture?